 We have appointed a County Welfare Officer and a Deputy Welfare Officer who can offer support and guidance for anyone who has concerns about safeguarding.

-Kerry Somerset is our County Welfare Officer, her contact details are listed below.
+Kerry Somerset is our County Welfare Officer and Kirsty Mackey is our Deputy Welfare Officer their contact details are listed below.

 Kirsty Mackey 07817 641026